darklang/dark/docs/unittests.md

 Our test harness is a tiny homegrown test suite, in `client/test/tester.res`.
 We initially used jest; Unfortunately, it had such poor performance that a rewrite was faster than figuring out why it was bad.

-## Integration tests

-There are also integration tests, see `integration-tests/README.md`.